Project introduction

 NZTA lodged its Notices of Requirement for Stage 2 of the project with Auckland Council in mid-February 2024.
 This step began a statutory process under the Resource Management Act 1991 that will provide greater certainty for the community and landowners of NZTA’s transport plans in the area, and protect the land required for future motorway improvements.

 The Notices of Requirement for Stage 2 were notified by Auckland Council on 14 June 2024 and the public was invited to make submissions.
-A Hearing before Commissioners appointed by Council was scheduled in Pukekohe on 20-21 November 2024.
-After the Hearing, the Commissioners will deliberate and issue their formal report and recommendations, which are expected before mid-2025.
+A Hearing before Commissioners appointed by Council was held in Pukekohe on 20-21 November 2024.
+The Commissioners’ formal report and recommendations are expected before mid-2025.

 Design plans showing plans for Stage 2 [PDF, 13 MB]